Welcome to the Shepherd University Department of Psychology!

 Here, you will find information about the Psychology Major, Psychology Minor, and Aging Studies Minor at Shepherd University.
 The department also houses the Master of Arts program in College Student Development and Administration.
 Follow this link for information about our programs of study.

 Resources for current students are available via the Current Psychology Majors link to the left.
+Visit the Psychology Opportunities Board for current listings of job, internship, and graduate school opportunities in Psychology.

 The Psychology major at Shepherd was designed according to the American Psychological Association’s guidelines for the undergraduate psychology major and gives students broad exposure to the science of human behavior.
 The Psychology major is useful regardless of whether you are planning to enter a career in applied psychology (for example, as a clinical or counseling psychologist, forensic psychologist, substance abuse counselor, applied behavior analyst, or social worker), psychological research (for example, in industry or at a research university), or any career in which an understanding of human behavior is useful (for example, sales, marketing, management, law, or medicine).